wlads/reefpoints/source/posts/2015-01-30-why-i-am-disappointed-in-react-native.md

 ### We were all in this together

-The web development Holy Grail right now is to compete directly (perhaps someday replace) native mobile applications.
+The web development Holy Grail right now is to compete directly with (perhaps someday replace) native mobile applications.
 With React Native the web has lost a huge partner in Facebook for helping make this a reality.
 What incentive does Facebook have for pushing forward mobile web now